-- the explosion of data, in particular user-generated data (e.g., social media) - machine learning models that leverage huge amounts of this data to solve certain tasks
+- the explosion of data, in particular user-generated data (e.g., social media) - machine learning models that leverage huge amounts of this data to solve certain tasks let's start with the data...

 Learn to Assess AI Systems Adversarially

 - Who could benefit from such a technology? - Who can be harmed by such a technology? - Representativeness of training data - Could sharing this data have major effect on people's lives? - What are confounding variables and corner cases to control for? - Does the system optimize for the "right" objective? - Could prediction errors have major effect on people's lives?